igvteam/igv-docs/igv-docs/docs/UserGuide/advanced/hosting_genomes.md

-# Hosting reference genomes on your own server.

 There are many ways to create the required files, this is just one.
 In this example we'll host a single genome, human hg38.